 Girls’ hair must be well maintained and if longish, must be tied back with clips, scrunchies and/or ribbon in school colours.
 Girls may wear extensions in their hair provided these are black in colour, are plaited close to the girl’s head and do not pass the collar.
 No exceptions to this privilege will be permitted and girls not complying with this, will be required to remove the improper extensions.

 Both boys and girls may wear watches, however, only girls with pierced ears may wear gold or gold-coloured studs or sleepers in only one hole per ear.
 No other earrings or jewellery may be worn except for medical identity tokens which must be registered with the learner’s class teacher.
 Nails must be well groomed and no nail varnish and/or tattoos is/are permitted.

 Administration and Academic Structure within the School

 The academic and day-to-day running of the school is invested in the authority of the principal.
-He/she is assisted by a deputy principal and three heads of department, one in the Foundation Phase, another in the Senior Phase and the third being responsible for the school’s entire extra-curricular programme.
+He/she is assisted by a deputy principal and three heads of department, one in the Foundation Phase, another in the Intermediate Phase and the third being responsible for the Senior Phase.
 The academic heads of department attend to and administer all the academic needs of their particular phases.
 Other members of staff are allocated a variety of responsibilities which ensure that the school functions optimally.

 Grade 7 learners are appointed as Term Leaders on a rotation basis.
 It is an honour to serve in this capacity and all learners are encouraged to strive to achieve this recognition.
 Although these learners serve an invaluable function in the school, the main purpose of this exercise is to expose them to a variety of basic leadership responsibilities and to develop their leadership skills.

 In keeping with the Education Department’s current curriculum, assessment in the Foundation Phase is conducted continuously through the year informally.
 No formal examinations are conducted in this phase.
 The assessment is based on work done by the learner as an individual, as well as being a member of a group.
 Work covered in Literacy, Mathematics and Life-Skills is used for assessment purposes.